74. The Hunt for Pablo Escobar: Rise of a Drug Lord (Ep 1)

 It's highly addictive.

-We've got like entrepreneurial traffickers trying to, you know, make a buck the prices rise
+We've got like entrepreneurial traffickers trying to, you know, make a buck.
+The prices rise insanely in the 1970s.

 And that's this is the closest I get in South London to Miami Vice.

-Yeah, yeah, I want to look good guys.
+Yeah, yeah, yeah.
+One of the good guys.

 Gordon, I don't think if you were trying to convey 1970s Miami to me, I feel like